 More than simply playing a sound file, your Dream Player is capable of acting and reacting based on input from you or the devices it is controlling.
 This section describes the electrical connections for the Trigger Inputs.
-Section-3 entitled "Using the Dream Player" describes the operational functions and events that are controlled by the Trigger Inputs.

 The Trigger Inputs of the Dream Player are optically isolated which means you can wire the inputs so that they are electrically isolated from the Dream Player.
 Why is that important?
 Because sharing a common ground between an Audio Playback system and any other system can, and usually does, create ground loops and noises such as 'buzz' and 'hum'.
 By isolating the Trigger Inputs, we have removed this problem for you!